Dogone23/FV1-Audio-Module/README.md

 🔗 PCB Repository:

 HEX file: This is an effect file for the re-effect pedal, provided in hex format and ready to be flashed directly.
 It’s compatible with any effect processor based on the Spin FV-1 DSP chip.
-The file includes 5 reverb effects and 3 delay effects, and was entirely written using Ear Modular.
+The file includes 5 reverb effects and 3 delay effects, and the code was entirely written by Ear Modular.

 项目概述